By Abby Vinas

 Does the Sun Cause Acne?

 While sun exposure doesn’t directly cause acne, tanning can worsen breakouts for those with acne-prone skin.
 Excess time in the sun can dry out your skin and increase your risk of developing melanoma and other types of cancer, so it’s important to wear sunscreen every time you head outdoors.
+There has been a lot of discussion around chemical sunscreen vs. mineral sunscreen, and the key takeaway is that mineral sunscreen is the healthier choice.

 Why Does My Skin Look Better After a Day in the Sun?